 Similar provisions are available in the European Union and certain other foreign jurisdictions to extend the term of a patent that covers an approved drug.
 In the future, if and when our drug candidates receive approval by the FDA or foreign regulatory authorities, we expect to apply for patent term extensions on issued patents covering those products, if available.
 However, there is no guarantee that the applicable authorities, including the FDA in the United States, will agree with our assessment of whether such extensions should be granted, and, if granted, the length of such extensions.
-For more information regarding the risks related to our intellectual property, see the section titled "Risk Factors-Risks Related to Our Intellectual Property."
+For more information regarding the risks related to our intellectual property, see the section titled "Risk factors-Risks related to our intellectual property."
 Expiration dates referred to above are without regard to potential patent term extension or other market exclusivity that may be available to us.

 The patent positions of biopharmaceutical companies like ours are generally uncertain and involve complex legal, scientific and factual questions.
 Our commercial success will also depend in part on not infringing upon the proprietary rights of third parties.
 It is uncertain whether the issuance of any third-party patent would require us to alter our development or commercial strategies, alter our drugs or processes, obtain licenses or cease certain activities.
 Our breach of any license agreements or our failure to obtain a license to proprietary rights required to develop or commercialize our future products may have a material adverse impact on us.
 If third parties prepare and file patent applications in the United States that also claim technology to which we have rights, we may have to participate in interference or derivation proceedings in the USPTO to determine priority of invention.
-For more information, see the section titled "Risk Factors-Risks Related to Our Intellectual Property."
+For more information, see the section titled "Risk factors-Risks related to our intellectual property."

 In addition to patent protection, we also rely on trade secrets, know-how, trademarks, other proprietary information and continuing technological innovation to develop and maintain our competitive position.
-Our trademark portfolio currently contains applications and/or registrations for Day One, Day One Biopharmaceuticals, and Cancer Drug Development Comes of Age in the United States as well as applications for OJEMDA, the marketing name for toyorafenib, in the United States, Canada, the European Union, Iceland, Liechtenstein, Norway, Switzerland and the United Kingdom.
+Our trademark portfolio currently contains registration applications and/or registrations for Day One, Day One Biopharmaceuticals, and Cancer Drug Development Comes of Age in the United States.
 We seek to protect and maintain the confidentiality of proprietary information to protect aspects of our business that are not amenable to, or that we do not consider appropriate for, patent protection.
 Although we take steps to protect our proprietary information and trade secrets, including through contractual means with our employees and consultants, third parties may independently develop substantially equivalent proprietary information and techniques or otherwise gain access to our trade secrets or disclose our technology.
 Thus, we may not be able to meaningfully protect our trade secrets.
 It is our policy to require our employees, consultants, outside scientific collaborators, sponsored researchers and other advisors to execute confidentiality agreements upon the commencement of employment or consulting relationships with us.
 These agreements provide that all confidential information concerning our business or financial affairs developed or made known to the individual during the course of the individual's relationship with us is to be kept confidential and not disclosed to third parties except in specific circumstances.
 Our agreements with employees also provide that all inventions conceived by the employee in the course of employment with us or from the employee's use of our confidential information are our exclusive property.
 However, such confidentiality agreements and invention assignment agreements can be breached, and we may not have adequate remedies for any such breach.
-For more information regarding the risks related to our intellectual property, see "Risk Factors-Risks Related to Our Intellectual Property."
+For more information regarding the risks related to our intellectual property, see "Risk factors-Risks related to our intellectual prop

-Government Regulation
+Government regulation